 We’ve been asked many times about our opinions of “astrophotography-modded” cameras, but until now, we’ve never actually had any experience shooting with one.
 For this review, we shot a series of photos during one night with the Canon EOS Ra with its specially-filtered sensor made specifically for astrophotography.

-Most cameras are designed to capture light in the visible spectrum: all the colors of the rainbow that our eyes can normally see.
-But the Canon EOS Ra was designed to capture all those colors, plus certain colors in the infrared spectrum with wavelengths much longer than the human eye is capable of seeing.
+Most cameras are designed to capture most light in the visible spectrum: all the colors of the rainbow that our eyes can normally see.
+But the Canon EOS Ra was designed to better capture certain colors in the red end of spectrum.
 The most important of these specific bands of light is called Hydrogen alpha or H-alpha light, which is emitted by many of the nebulae in the night sky.

 The EOS Ra achieves this ability simply by using a different type of filter glass on its sensor.
-Rather than the typical infrared and ultraviolet cut filter (a.k.a. the “hot mirror”) found on most camera sensors, the EOS Ra has a special filter that allows a portion of the infrared spectrum to pass through to the sensor, greatly augmenting the camera’s ability to capture H-alpha details from certain nebulae in the night sky.
+Rather than the typical infrared and ultraviolet cut filter (a.k.a. the “hot mirror”) found on most camera sensors, the EOS Ra has a special filter that allows a larger portion of the red end of the spectrum to better pass through to the sensor, greatly augmenting the camera’s ability to capture H-alpha details from certain nebulae in the night sky.

-When we photograph the night sky, many of the most iconic night sky objects present themselves in these infrared colors, just beyond the visible spectrum.
-Nebulae such as the Orion Nebula, the North America Nebula, Barnard’s Loop and the Angelfish Nebula all transmit a lot of Hydrogen alpha light that would otherwise be nearly invisible to most cameras.
+When we photograph the night sky, many of the most iconic night sky objects present themselves in these reddish colors.
+Nebulae such as the Orion Nebula, the North America Nebula, Barnard’s Loop and the Angelfish Nebula all transmit a lot of Hydrogen alpha light that would otherwise be less visible to most cameras.

 If you’re familiar with Canon’s first full-frame mirrorless camera, the “normal” Canon EOS R, the Ra variant will appear and operate identically, save for the small badge on the front of the camera that reads “Ra”.
 The “a” in this case stands for “astrophotography”.